-History comes alive in “Night at the Museum" -- the movie, alas, does not.
+History comes alive in “Night at the Museum” — the movie, alas, does not.
+About as dull as a film could be with Attila the Hun, Teddy Roosevelt and lots of exotic wildlife rounding out the cast, this rambunctious, “Jumanji”-style extravaganza is a gallery of special effects in search of a story; rarely has so much production value yielded so little in terms of audience engagement.
 Still, star Ben Stiller and the promise of state-of-the-art (and at some venues, Imax-enhanced) visual wonderment should help “Museum” exhibit some B.O. life during and beyond the holiday frame.

 Author Milan Trenc’s tall tale about the supernatural goings-on at New York’s American Museum of Natural History — in which every statue and figurine mysteriously comes to life at night — makes for a perfectly endurable 32-page children’s book.

 In padding out that premise to accommodate a 108-minute feature, scribes Robert Ben Garant and Thomas Lennon have supplied some perfunctory conflict, a creaky father-son drama and a few twists to explain the nocturnal phenomenon.
 But unlike the recent “Zathura,” which elaborated on its slim picture-book conceit with warmth, emotion and narrative surprise, “Night at the Museum” never feels like more than an excuse to show off the latest CGI advancements.

 Larry Daley (Ben Stiller) is a lazy dreamer whose inability to hold down a job or an apartment is taking a toll on his relationship with his son, Nick (Jake Cherry).
 With the encouragement of his way-too-understanding ex-wife Erica (“24’s” Kim Raver), Larry gets serious about his job search and ends up as night watchman at the museum.